unforswearing/todo_markup.js/README.md

 **Incomplete Todo**

-Incomplete Todo items are prepended with an exclamation point.
+Incomplete Todo items are prepended with an exclamation point `!`.
+No need for square brackets `[]`

-> Note: todo_markup.js does not have an operator for pending or backlog type tasks to keep focused on current work.

 ```
 !
 This is an item that needs to be done
 ```

+> Note: todo_markup.js does not have an operator for pending or backlog type tasks to keep focused on current work.

 <br />

 **Completed Todo**

-Completed Todos are indicated with an x.
+Completed Todos are indicated with an `x` before the todo title.

 ```
 x This item is complete!